For bakers, cookie cutters can bring a smile to your face faster than a plate of freshly baked goodness.

 Storage containers that are about the size of shoe boxes are a great size and shape to hold a bunch of cookie cutters in a relatively compact space.

-If you have a large collection of cookie cutters, like the small shapes that can be used for cookie cutters or fondant shapes, this set of shallow storage boxes is perfect sized.
+If you have a large collection of cookie cutters, like the small shapes that can be used for cookie cutters or fondant shapes, this set of shallow storage boxes is perfectly sized.

 This storage container could also double as a a way to transport cookies when needed.